 - 1. A completed registration form (Exhibit 2) must be on file for each child before he/she can attend the program. - 2.
-A parent applying for a scholarship based on eligibility Free Reduced Lunch for the or Program, tax documentation, and documentation of why an adult is unable to care for the child (job hours, attending school, or disabled with medical concern), must complete the scholarship application and provide supporting required documentation to the Before & After School Child Care department (Exhibit 3 A, B, C, & D).
+A parent applying for a scholarship based on eligibility for the Free o r Reduced Lunch Program, documentation, and documentation of why an adult is unable to care for the child (job hours, attending school, or disabled with medical concern), must complete the scholarship application and provide supporting required documentation to the Before & After School Child Care department (Exhibit 3 A, B, C, & D).
 Scholarship application must be submitted after the student has registered and paid for the first month of service or at a later date.
 The application for scholarship is applicable to After School Child Care only.